elastic/apm-pipeline-library/vars/README.md

 ## rubygemsLogin
 Login to Rubygems.com with an authentication credentials from a Vault secret.
 The vault secret contains `user` and `password` fields with the authentication details.
+Or if using `withApi` then it's required the vault secret with `apiKey`.

 ```
 rubygemsLogin(secret: 'secret/team/ci/secret-name') {
   sh 'gem push x.y.z'
 }

+rubygemsLogin.withApi(secret: 'secret/team/ci/secret-name') {
+  sh 'gem push x.y.z'
+}
 ```

-* secret: Vault secret where the user and password stored.
+* secret: Vault secret where the user, password or apiKey are stored.

 ## sendBenchmarks
 Send the benchmarks to the cloud service or run the script and prepare the environment